History & Overview Annual Report President's Pages Center News Community Affairs

 Pokeweed

 Pokeweed products are extracts from all parts of the plant: leaves, root, and berries.
-Pokeweed contains chemicals that are known toxins, but several of its other components have shown biological activity in laboratory experiments.
-For example, pokeweed antiviral protein (PAP) is able to stop replication of viruses such as herpes simplex, influenza and poliovirus in the test tube, while pokeweed anti-fungal protein (PAFP) does the same to fungi.
+Pokeweed contains chemicals that are known toxins, but several of its other components have shown biological activity in lab experiments.
+For example, pokeweed antiviral protein is able to stop replication of viruses such as herpes simplex, influenza and poliovirus in the test tube, while pokeweed anti-fungal protein does the same to fungi.
 Certain saponins from pokeweed also reduce inflammation in rats.
 None of these effects have been seen in the human body.
-Pokeweed is used in allergy testing because it produces an allergic immune response in many people.
-However, this should not be confused with stimulating the immune system - there is no proof that pokeweed enhances the body's immune response against infections.
-Moreover, the toxic effects of pokeweed indicate that any benefits might not be worth the risks of taking this herb.

 • To treat cancer